Current Issues in Bilingualism and Acquisition

 Teaching and Learning Strategy

-One 2-hour lecture per week for 11 weeks.
+One 2-hour lecture per week (over 11 teaching weeks)

 Students are encouraged to see the lecturer on a one-to-one basis during published office hours (or by appointment) to discuss issues with the module content, seek clarification on topics and discussions, and discuss feedback on assessments and class exercises.